-Designated Safeguarding Lead
+Designated Safeguarding Lead Arrangements

-Arbury Primary School has a Designated Safeguarding Lead (DSL) and 3 Deputy DSLs.
+Arbury Primary School has a Designated Safeguarding Lead (DSL) and a Deputy DSL.

-The Designated Safeguarding Lead is: Sophie Evans
+The Designated Safeguarding Lead is:

+Sophie Evans

 The Deputy Designated Safeguarding Leads are: Zoe Oram, Claire Tennant and Ben Tull

 We will endeavour to have a trained DSL (or deputy) available on site.
 Where this is not possible, a trained DSL (or deputy) will be available to be contacted via phone or email.
 (07761850551 / safeguarding@arbury.cambs.sch.uk)